 What are Dapps?

 A frontend user interface and a smart contract are both components of a decentralised application (dapp), which is a programme created on a decentralised network.
-Your dapp can even incorporate a smart contract that someone else has created because smart contracts on the QI Blockchain are transparent and accessible, much like open APIs.
+Your dapp can even incorporate a smart contract that someone else has created because smart contracts on the QIE Blockchain are transparent and accessible, much like open APIs.

 PREREQUISITES